Serhiy Klyuyev

 Serhiy Petrovych Klyuyev (also spelled: Sergiy Klyuyev; Сергій Петрович Клюєв) is a Ukrainian businessman and a former member of the Ukrainian Parliament.

-Serhiy Klyuyev was born on August 19, 1969 in Donetsk (Soviet Union).
+Serhiy Klyuyev was born on August 19, 1969, in Donetsk (Soviet Union).
 He is the brother of another politician Andriy Klyuyev.
 From 2006 to 2019 he was a deputy in the Verkhovna Rada (the national parliament of Ukraine) and the formal owner of the Mezhigorye residence of former President Viktor Yanukovych.

 In 2014, the EU imposed personal sanctions against the brothers, but in the years 2018-2019 they lifted them – first for Sergey, and then for Andrey.

 Political career

-From 2002–2005, Serhiy Klyuyev was Deputy Chairman of the Donetsk Regional State Administration.
+From 2002 to 2005, Serhiy Klyuyev was Deputy Chairman of the Donetsk Regional State Administration.

 In 2006, he became a Member of the Parliament of the 5th legislation period as a member of the Party of Regions.

 From April 2006, he was a Member of the Permanent Parliamentary Delegation to PACE.

 In 2007, he became a Member of the Board of the National Bank of Ukraine as well as the Chairman of the Austria-Ukraine Inter-Parliamentary Friendship Group, Chairman of the Parliamentary Sub-Committee on Banking and Foreign Currency Policy, a member of the Parliamentary Committee on Finance and Banking and a member of the Ukraine-Azerbaijan and Ukraine-Japan Inter-Parliamentary Friendship Groups.

 In 2012, he was re-elected into parliament on the party list of Party of Regions.

 Since November 2012 he has been a member of the Ukraine–Austria Inter-Parliamentary Friendship Groups and Chairman of the Ukraine-China and Ukraine-USA Inter-Parliamentary Friendship Group.

 In the October 2014, Klyuyev was again re-elected into parliament at the Ukrainian parliamentary election; this time as a non-partisan candidate after winning a single-member districts seat in Artemivsk with 47.47% of the votes.